A Mysterious Package Arrives

 When the third package arrived, this time from Fiji, it was almost comical.
 "I'm not laughing at you," I said to my friend, "I'm laughing with you."

-My friend was a victim of “brushing,” a relatively recent sales and marketing scam that uses the Internet and mail, and that originates from overseas.
+My friend was a victim of “brushing,” a relatively recent sales and marketing scam that uses the Internet and mail and that originates from overseas.
 There, companies create fake customer accounts, have the accounts "order" actual items sold by the companies, and then send the items to real addresses in the United States.

 The companies are seeking positive “verified buyer” reviews for their online storefronts, which can be on seller sites like Amazon.com.
-Once an item is delivered, the fake customer writes the positive review in the guise of a “verified buyer.”
+Once an item is delivered, the fake customer writes a positive review in the guise of a “verified buyer.”
 Positive reviews can entice real buyers to believe that the items in question are well-regarded, which in turn will increase sales.